twinfoundation/data-processing/packages/data-processing-service/docs/reference/interfaces/IDataProcessingServiceConstructorOptions.md

-# Interface: IDataExtractionServiceConstructorOptions
+# Interface: IDataProcessingServiceConstructorOptions

-The options for the data extraction service constructor.
+The options for the data processing service constructor.

 ## Properties